lswihart-cray/docs-csm/007-CSM-INSTALL-REBOOT.md

     inet6 fe80::1602:ecff:fed9:7820/64 scope link
     ```

-    Now login from another machine to verify that IP is usable
+    Now log in from another machine to verify that the IP address is usable

     ```bash
     external# ssh root@10.102.11.13